minity-script/minity/docs/SYNTAX.md

 // calls the function as and at each player
 ````
 ### Grouping commands
-If you need to do several things in the same execution context (i.e. current entity, position, rotation, etc.), put them in `{}` brackets.
+If you need to do several things in the same execution context (i.e. current entity, position, rotation, etc.), put them in `{}` braces.

 You don't have to use `()` brackets around the arguments to execution modifiers, but you can if it helps you make sense of your code.
 ````